 Fast forward three days to the day after Thanksgiving.

-The children and I were on our way to the temple’s Visitors’ Center when our truck began making a horrendous grinding sound.
-I pulled into the turning lane as we approached the temple, with the intent of making it to the Visitors’ Center parking lot where I could safely inspect the vehicle when the passengers in the car next to ours started shouting at us and pointing to the back of the truck.
+The children and I were on our way to an activity when our truck began making a horrendous grinding sound.
+I pulled into the turning lane as we approached our destination, with the intent of making it to the parking lot where I could safely inspect the vehicle when the passengers in the car next to ours started shouting at us and pointing to the back of the truck.

 I shifted the truck into park and walked around to the back where I saw that the spare tire had been jarred loose from its latch.
 The tire, along with the metal bar it was on, was being dragged across the ground.
 I bent down to inspect the damage.
 The massive tire was shredded.
 It was still attached to the bar, but there was no way I had the strength to remove it and heft it into the bed of the truck.
 I stood, wondering what my options were when I heard a voice behind me.

 “What ya got going on there?” asked a tall African-American guy as he crossed the light rail tracks with a backpack slung over his shoulder.

 I explained the situation to him.
 Without hesitating, he tossed his backpack aside, got down on the ground in the middle of the road, and, with great effort, proceeded to remove the tire from the bar and put it in the bed of the truck.
 He reattached the bar to the latch and assured me that everything should be good to go now.

 “Thank you so much,” I said as I shook his hand.
 “I don’t know what I would have done if you hadn’t offered to help.”